jagadnag/netops/README.md

+# netops
-# netopsEditing the read file
+Editing the read file